soundasleep/railswiki/README.md

 ## TODO

 1. Use yarn/webpack for Javascript assets
+1. Allow images to be linked as Image:N rather than full paths
+1. Allow files, images to be renamed (change title)
+1. Allow site to be hosted from /root with lowercase titles/slugs, rather than /wiki/ (will require config on both engine & app)
 1. All the schemas require null set
 1. Rspec tests
 2. Cucumber tests